MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Follower clusters

-ADE supports the notion of a follower cluster.
+Azure Data Explorer supports the notion of a follower cluster.
 A follower cluster can follow one, several, or all of another cluster's databases.
-"Following" a database means that the follower cluster attaches to that database in read-only mode, making it possible to use the follower cluster to run queries on that database without utilizing the resources of the cluster that writes to the database (called leader cluster).
-The follower cluster periodically synchronizes to changes in the followed databases, so it has some data lag with respect to the leader cluster.
+"Following" a database means that the follower cluster attaches to that database in read-only mode, making it possible to use the follower cluster to run queries on that database without utilizing the resources of the cluster that writes to the database (called leAzure Data Explorerr cluster).
+The follower cluster periodically synchronizes to changes in the followed databases, so it has some data lag with respect to the leAzure Data Explorerr cluster.
 The lag could vary between a few seconds to a few minutes, depending on the overall size of the followed databases' metadata.

 The main motivation for the follower cluster feature is workload isolation.
-For instance, a lead ADE cluster may continuously ingest a stream of near real-time production events, powering queries from the operational dashboards and the troubleshooting scenarios.
-A team of data scientists that wishes to run occasional experiments on the production data may decide to stand up a follower cluster (on demand and possibly for a limited time) and run the heavier resource-intensive analytical queries on the read-only view of the same data, without interfering with the activity on the leader cluster.
+For instance, a lead Azure Data Explorer cluster may continuously ingest a stream of near real-time production events, powering queries from the operational dashboards and the troubleshooting scenarios.
+A team of data scientists that wishes to run occasional experiments on the production data may decide to stand up a follower cluster (on demand and possibly for a limited time) and run the heavier resource-intensive analytical queries on the read-only view of the same data, without interfering with the activity on the leAzure Data Explorerr cluster.

 The implementation of the follower cluster mechanism takes advantage of the metadata and shard data storage design, that allows an independent Engine service instance to load the latest snapshot of the relevant database and re-create full and consistent view of that database within its own cluster, and then update it periodically from the latest snapshot.